 Some of my earliest memories are of me sitting in my great-grandmother’s kitchen.
-We would drink tea, picking out which mug we wanted from her collection, and we always paired it with a windmill-shaped cookie, an homage to her home country of Holland.
+We would drink tea, picking out which teacup we wanted from her collection, and we always paired it with a windmill-shaped cookie, an homage to her home country of Holland.

-I remember her teaching us how to make strawberry sandwiches – sliced strawberries sprinkled with sugar, wedged between two slices of white bread.
+I remember her teaching us how to make strawberry sandwiches – sliced strawberries sprinkled with sugar, wedged between two slices of buttered white bread.
 She taught me and my sister how to count in Dutch, from 1 to 29, which I can still recite to this day, and even though I don’t recall her having an accent (she did) I can still remember the way she said “pwetty” instead of “pretty”, which we always found funny.

 She passed away in 1999, when I was ten years old, but my memories of her are strong.
 When people ask about my heritage, as Americans often do, I would always say I’m Dutch on my mother’s side and Italian on my father’s, but that’s only a quarter true.
 I’m only one-eighth Dutch (and one-eighth Italian for that matter), yet I associate so much of my bloodline with the country that my grandmother would tell me about.

 My great-grandmother, Gerry Kooger Chandler, emigrated here in 1928, through Ellis Island, from a little coastal town in Holland called Callantsoog.
 A small municipality on the North Sea, it’s a place that every Dutch person I’ve met has described as having “nothing there.”
 But I’ve always been curious about the birthplace of my grandmother.
 I had inherited a piece of traditional delft pottery from her.
 The name “Callantsoog” is written in traditional blue hues, with a sailboat painted below.
 It’s the only item that has traveled with me from my childhood bedroom and into my home today, and it has always taunted me to come find my familial roots and see where that sailboat really came from.